 7. Disable other Network Adapters

-Having multiple other network adapters might cause clashes with the main adapter.
-So, if your DNS server isn’t responding properly, disabling the other adapters could be a wiser option.
+Having multiple other network adapters might cause clashes with the primary adapter.
+So, if your DNS server isn’t responding correctly, disabling the other adapters could be a wiser option.
 Just follow the steps below to do so:

 - Select “Change Adapter Settings”